In this fun training, you will learn some important qualities that Montessori Sensorial materials must have.

 She inspires me into paying attention to and tending to the education of the young child’s five physical senses.

 This is done through activities in her subject called Montessori Sensorial.

-This is a unique and incomparable aspect of her method that I continue to be exploring and educating others on because it is so important.
+This is a unique and incomparable aspect of her method.
+I continue to be exploring and educating others on because it is so important.

 No other educational method or philosophy focuses on sensorial or sensory education like The Montessori Method does.

 In this training, I am going to be discussing three qualities that Montessori Sensorial materials and lessons must have.

 As you watch or listen to this training, know that you will be able to get more information than what is included in this blog post.

 However, I really want to encourage you to take the time to watch or listen and take notes.